acasanova009/GoldenChest/README.md

 Step 4 - Use the Cifrado de Texto (AES-GCM).
 Save the output.
 (This is your golden chest)

 Step 5 - Split your password with shamir shares.
-And backthem up.
+And back them up.

 Step 6 - Erase the password.